koukibadr/Searchable-Listview/README.md

   ///List of strings  to display in an auto complete field
   ///by default list is empty so a simple text field is displayed final List<String> autoCompleteHints;

-  ///indicate whether the search textfield have it's focus on by default or not
-  ///by default [autoFocusOnSearch = true] final bool autoFocusOnSearch;

   ///secondary widget will be displayed alongside the search field
   ///by default it's null